727800350/note/latex/computer/protocol.md

  Below is an excerpt from an email from Guy Harris on the tcpdump-workers mail list when someone asked,
- **"How do I get the length of the TCP payload?"** Guy Harris' slightly snipped response (edited by him to speak of the IPv4 header length and TCP data offset without referring to bitfield structure members) is reproduced below:
+ **"How do I get the length of the TCP payload?"** Guy Harris slightly snipped response (edited by him to speak of the IPv4 header length and TCP data offset without referring to bitfield structure members) is reproduced below:

  The Ethernet size is always 14 bytes.

- In fact, you *MUSTassume the Ethernet header is 14 bytes, *and*, if you're using structures, you must use structures where the members always have the same size on all platforms, because the sizes of the fields in Ethernet - and IP, and TCP, and... - headers are defined by the protocol specification, not by the way a particular platform's C compiler works.)
+ In fact, you *MUSTassume the Ethernet header is 14 bytes, *and*, if you are using structures, you must use structures where the members always have the same size on all platforms, because the sizes of the fields in Ethernet - and IP, and TCP, and... - headers are defined by the protocol specification, not by the way a particular platform C compiler works.)

- The IP header size, in bytes, is the value of the IP header length, as extracted from the "ip_vhl" field of "struct sniff_ip" with the "IP_HL()" macro, times 4 ("times 4" because it's in units of 4-byte words).
+ The IP header size, in bytes, is the value of the IP header length, as extracted from the "ip_vhl" field of "struct sniff_ip" with the "IP_HL()" macro, times 4 ("times 4" because it is in units of 4-byte words).
 If that value is less than 20 - i.e., if the value extracted with "IP_HL()" is less than 5 - you have a malformed IP datagram.